 The Magna Carta – the old laws of England established after the Norman conquest – did one good thing for women.
 It decreed that widows could not be forced to remarry.
 Now, the men who established the law weren’t doing it to help women.
 They were more concerned with making sure that a new husband didn’t take the property away from the late husband’s family.
 But that law gave widows agency for the first time, and my protagonist is loathe to give that up.

 If you could have lunch with one of your characters from the novel, which one would it be and why?
 And where would you choose to meet for lunch?
 This question of course would involve a little time travel…

 MC: I would definitely want to meet Lucy Revelstoke who could very well have been an ancestor of mine.
 We would have lunch on board the Victoriana ocean liner, in the Art Deco dining saloon.
 And we wouldn’t skip dessert!
 Like Lucy, I’ve always felt sorry for the women on the Titanic who passed on dessert…

 Chocolate and vanilla éclairs, French ice cream, assorted fresh fruit… It would take a lot of willpower to resist dessert!
-To find out more about the food that would have been served on a luxury ocean liner at the time, readers can explore the exclusive dining experience and menus from the Titanic.
+To find out more about the food that would have been served on a luxury ocean liner at the time, readers can explore the exclusive dining experience and menus.

 Lucy Revelstoke is the daughter of a Canadian mobster.
 In your The Goddaughter Series, Gina Gallo is an Italian mob goddaughter who doesn’t want to be one.
 You’re known for your witty humor and tongue-in-cheek one-liners.
 What’s the appeal of mobsters, especially when writing a comedy caper?